Sewer Camera Inspection Services in Chicago, IL

 Most homeowners don't realize how important it is to have their sewer lines inspected.
 Without sewer line inspections performed by professionals, your home may encounter expensive issues.
 A sewer inspection involves the use of a specialized camera, inserted into the sewer line, which records video footage that help our professionals find problems or areas that may be blocked in the line.

 Sewer camera inspections use a small camera attached to a flexible rod or cable.
 The camera has been designed to fit within sewer pipes, and it takes photos as it navigates through the piping system.
-Cameras produce high-quality images that get displayed onto a monitor, allowing a visual representation of the conditions within sewer lines.
+Sewer cameras produce high-quality images that get displayed onto a monitor, allowing a visual representation of the conditions within sewer lines.

 The sewer inspection process involves our plumbers inserting the camera into the sewer line from any access point which is a cleanout or a roof vent.
 Our technician either guides the camera through the length of the line or just through the sections that we have concern with.
 Each of our technicians has complete control of the camera at the monitor as they move it along the pipe to inspect the entire sewer system.